 The single did suffer a setback, however, when Senator Robert F. Kennedy was assassinated in 1968; radio stations stopped playing the song because of the line ‘I shot a man in Reno / Just to watch him die’.
 Despite protests from Cash, Columbia remixed the song with the line omitted and re-released it.
 The new version became a success, reaching number one on the country charts and the top forty on the national charts, and eventually, the album reached number one on the country charts.
 It was later certified gold since it sold over 500,000 copies.

-Cash became an outspoken advocate for prisoners’ rights at a time when the American public was waking up to the inadequacies and abuses of its penal system.
+As a result of his experience performing in prisons, Cash became an outspoken advocate for prisoner rights at a time when the American public was waking up to the inadequacies and abuses of its penal system.

 In 1972 he spoke at a US Senate hearing, recounting the stories of abuse he had been told during his numerous prison visits in the years after the Folsom show and offering a series of recommendations to improve the system: separating first time inmates from hardened criminals; keeping minor offenders out of prison; and offering inmates counselling before their release.